-Table 75 presents the estimated first-year avoided GHG emissions of the proposed code change.
-During the first year, a total of GHG emissions of 2,810 metric tonnes of carbon dioxide equivalents (metric tonnes CO2e) would be avoided for Central HPWH measure alone as it applies to four multifamily prototypes.
-For combined DHW and Central HPWH measure that applies to only mid-rise mixed-use and high-rise mixed-use prototypes, a total of GHG emissions of 2,515 metric tonnes of carbon dioxide equivalents (metric tonnes CO2e) would be avoided.
+Table 74 presents the estimated first-year avoided GHG emissions of the proposed code change.
+During the first year, a total of GHG emissions of 2,810 metric tons of carbon dioxide equivalents (metric tons CO2e) would be avoided for Central HPWH measure alone as it applies to four multifamily prototypes.
+For the SZHP measure that applies to only mid-rise mixed-use and high-rise mixed-use prototypes, a total of GHG emissions of 388 metric tons of carbon dioxide equivalents (metric tons CO2e) would be avoided.